compermisos/LPHardened/README.md

 NOT: definitible LPHardener not is a recipe to build a Secure Linux Server, is only scripts to build "more hardened" Base Installs.

-Thes Computer security )And Security in General) is a continuos proces, based in a polifacetic work.
+Thes Computer security (And Security in General) is a continuos proces, based in a polifacetic work.

 LPHardener only ofer a "Bootstrap" code to define YOUR Linux Server Infraestructure.

-=== What rules are taken in consideration to build LPHardener?===
+=== What rules are taken in consideration to build LPHardener?

 The SANS Linux Security CheckList are a basical start point to build a "secure server" and somo recomendations are taken.